Company – Active

 What must happen

 In line with the Paris Agreement goals, banks and other financial institutions should not provide any new financing for Petroperú while it continues to seek to expand oil and gas operations.
-Financial institutions should also adopt and strengthen policies mitigating abuses on Indigenous rights, such as Free, Informed, and Prior Consent (FPIC), and zero deforestation commitments in the Amazon.
+Banks should also adopt and strengthen policies to safeguard Indigenous rights, such as Free, Prior and Informed Consent (FPIC), and take steps to mitigate the serious harms that have already taken place.

 Sectors | Oil and Gas Extraction |